MSingerLab/COMETSC/docs/source/quickstart.rst

 .. code-block:: console

-   $ Comet tabmarker.txt tabtsne.txt tabcluster.txt output/
+   $ Comet tabmarker.txt tabvis.txt tabcluster.txt output/

 After this command is entered, COMET will run in the terminal, processing your data.
 If you are following along on your terminal and